wejarrard/tf-binding-prediction/finetuning/README.md

 7. **Access the Fine-tuned Model**:
    - The fine-tuned model will be available in the same S3 bucket at: `s3://tf-binding-sites/finetuning/models`.

+# 📖 Additional Reading

+For a comprehensive guide on the various data processing techniques we've explored, please refer to our dedicated documentation: **data-processing-notes**.

 ## 📝 **To-Do List**

 🔲 **Model Parameters**: Create a centralized location to manage and monitor the model's tested parameters.